 - 3. Add valid content in the devfile.yaml file.
-For a detailed description of the devfile format, see Making a workspace portable using a Devfile . - 4.
+For a detailed description of the devfile format, see the Making a workspace portable using a devfile section. - 4.
 Ensure that the meta.yaml file conforms to the following structure:

 Table 1.1.
 Parameters for a devfilemeta.yaml